carinhopm/ais_vrnn/README.md

 ## Contributing

-This repository has been created by:
+The contributors of this repository are:

-Carlos Parra Marcelo
+- Carlos Parra Marcelo
-Ashwinth Mathivanan
+- Ashwinth Mathivanan

 The code is an updated version of the implementation provided by Kristoffer V. Olesen.